 When you deploy Shield Platform Encryption to your org with a tool such as Salesforce Extensions for Visual Studio Code, Migration Tool, or Workbench, the Encrypted field attribute persists.
 However, if you deploy to orgs with different encryption settings, the effect depends on whether Shield Platform Encryption is enabled in the target org.

 Shield Platform Encryption Terminology

 Encryption has its own specialized vocabulary.
-To get the most out of your Shield Platform Encryption features, it's a good idea to familiarize yourself with the key terms, such as hardware security module, key rotation, and master secret.
+To get the most out of your Shield Platform Encryption features, it's a good idea to familiarize yourself with key terminology.

 Data Encryption